 With plenty of "mines in minds" already, it not an easy job to bring millions of mines out of storage and remove tens of thousands of landmines.

 27 Mayıs 2009

+New Foreign Minister Ahmet Davutoğlu has been working so hard ever since taking office that it is getting difficult to follow where he is and with whom he is meeting.
 After flying from a meeting of the foreign ministers of Islamic countries in the Syrian capital of Damascus to the Azerbaijani capital of Baku, Davutoğlu issued a quite striking statement in a joint news briefing with Azerbaijani Foreign Minister Elmar Mammedyarov.
 "A strong Azerbaijan means a strong Turkey," he said.
 This is an approach stemming from the concept of "one nation, two states."
 It may be music to the ears, but how true is this "concept"?

 A two-day workshop on "Turkish-Armenian relations" hosted by SETA in Istanbul continues.
 Another meeting on the same topic will be organized by TESEV on Friday.
 And next week, a meeting similar to the European Stability Initiative will be held in Istanbul.
 "Normalization" in Turkish-Armenian relations seems to have become clogged over the "Azerbaijan condition."
 But it also seems to be the main topic for the activities of non-governmental organizations and think tanks.